nicklutsko/nicklutsko.github.io/_posts/2020-03-25-Does-Climate-Sensitivity-Maximize.md

 <li>Caballero and Huber attribute their climate sensitivity maximum to a decrease in cloud cover throughout the tropics (where the reduction in low cloud cover presumably wins out), as well as a decrease cloud cover over the Southern Ocean.</li>
 </ul>

 For strong enough forcing, Earth's climate would probably runaway into a moist greenhouse, like Venus' atmosphere.
-But it seems like even before then, there would be a peak in climate sensitivity for global-mean temperature near 310K (i.e., near 40&#176;C), possible associated with a rapid break-up of the low cloud decks and/or an increase in high cloud cover (I don't understand the water vapor feedback mechanism very well).
-This might actually be good news, implying that we still have a ways to go before hitting a climate sensitivity peak of catastropic warming of 6+&#176;C of warming.
+But it seems that even before then, there would be a peak in climate sensitivity for global-mean temperature near 310K (i.e., near 40&#176;C), possibly associated with a rapid break-up of the low cloud decks and/or an increase in high cloud cover (I don't understand the water vapor feedback mechanism very well).
+This might actually be good news, implying that we still have a ways to go before hitting a catastrophic climate sensitivity peak of 6+&#176;C.